 Parents retain full responsibility for their minor children (under age 18) at all times.
 Minor children cannot come to Star without a legal parent or guardian unless a Minor Medical Release Form is completed and submitted to the conference registrar.
+Minors must have an adult responsible for them while on-island.
+Responsible adults must be 25 years or older.
 For more information on bringing children to Star Island, please visit the Young Shoalers page.

 Fire is our chief concern, and thus smoking is only allowed while in the presence of a red butt can.
 Butt cans are located in designated areas and cannot be moved.
 Smoking and the lighting of any open flame are prohibited in all buildings.
 There is no smoking where combustible materials (such as propane tanks) are present.
 Due to the danger of brush fires, smoking is not permitted on the grounds on any part of the island, including the rocks.
 Violators of this policy will be required to leave the island on the next available boat and will be charged for the full conference period.